 We have created a broad pipeline of drug candidates.
 Some of our current drug candidates may have the potential to be global first-in-class therapies, while others may be sufficiently differentiated to potentially be global best-in-class, next-generation therapies with a superior profile compared to existing approved drugs that act against the relevant kinase targets.
 We are developing many of our drug candidates against multiple indications.

-Savolitinib is a potential global first-in-class inhibitor of the mesenchymal epithelial transition factor (c-MET) receptor tyrosine kinase, an enzyme which has been shown to function abnormally in many types of solid tumors.
-We designed savolitinib as a potent and highly selective oral inhibitor which through chemical structure modification addressed renal toxicity, the primary issue that halted development of several other selective c-MET inhibitors.
-In clinical studies to date, involving over 500 patients, savolitinib has shown promising signs of clinical efficacy and acceptable safety profile in patients with c-Met gene alterations in papillary renal cell carcinoma, non-small cell lung cancer, colorectal cancer, and gastric cancer.
+Savolitinib is a potent and selective inhibitor of the mesenchymal epithelial transition factor, or MET, receptor tyrosine kinase, an enzyme which has been shown to function abnormally in many types of solid tumors.
+We designed savolitinib through chemical structure modification to specifically address kidney toxicity, the primary issue that halted development of several other selective MET inhibitors.
+In clinical trials to date in over 900 patients globally, savolitinib has shown promising signs of clinical efficacy in patients with MET gene alterations in lung cancer, kidney cancer, gastric cancer and prostate cancer with an acceptable safety profile.

-We are currently testing savolitinib in partnership with AstraZeneca in multiple parallel studies, both as a monotherapy and in combination with other targeted therapies.
+We are currently testing savolitinib in global partnership with AstraZeneca, both as a monotherapy and in combination with immunotherapy, targeted therapy and chemotherapy drugs.

 Fruquintinib is a highly selective and potent oral inhibitor of three vascular endothelial growth factor receptors, known as VEGFR 1, 2 and 3.
 We believe that fruquintinib has the potential to become the global best-in-class selective small molecule VEGFR 1, 2 and 3 inhibitor for many types of solid tumors, and we are currently studying fruquintinib in colorectal cancer, gastric cancer and lung cancer.
 Based on pre-clinical and clinical data to date, fruquintinib’s kinase selectivity has been shown to reduce off-target toxicity.
-This allows for drug exposure that is able to fully inhibit VEGFR, a receptor tyrosine kinase which contributes to angiogenesis, the build-up of new blood vessels around a tumor, thereby contributing to the growth of tumors, and use in potential combinations with other agents such as chemotherapies, targeted therapies and immunotherapies.
-We believe these are points of meaningful differentiation versus other small molecule VEGFR inhibitors that have already been approved, and can potentially significantly expand the use and market potential of fruquintinib.
+This allows for drug exposure that is able to fully inhibit VEGFR, a receptor tyrosine kinase which contributes to angiogenesis, the buildup of new blood vessels around a tumor, thereby contributing to the growth of tumors.
+Such selectivity also facilitates use in potential combinations with immunotherapy, targeted therapy and chemotherapy drugs.
+Fruquintinib has been approved for the treatment of third-line metastatic colorectal cancer in China.